jenweber/our-open-source-contributions/README.md

 ## One thing I learned today...

 - how to run a simple http server without using Python - [@jenweber](https://github.com/jenweber)
+- we need install git hub to the terminal
+- contributing to open source doesn't have to be huge or even code

 ## Things I want to build...